nealrs/spammy/readme.md

 # spammy

 I write 3-4 email newsletters every week, so deliverability is super important to me.
 To that end, I need to make sure my subject lines don't set off any ISP / spam filter alarms.

+**Demo**

+The [live demo](nealrs.github.io/spammy/) is _heavily_ inspired by [titlecapitalization.com](http://titlecapitalization.com).
+Try it out, share it with your friends.
+Reach more users.

+**Library**

-Pass spammy a string and it'll tell you if it contains any words or phrases commonly associated with email spam.
-If it returns false, you're good.
-If it returns true, revise your copy.
+spammy accepts strings and will return `true` if it contains any words or phrases commonly associated with email spam.
+If it returns `false`, you're good.

-I pulled the triggers from this HubSpot blog post: http://blog.hubspot.com/blog/tabid/6307/bid/30684/The-Ultimate-List-of-Email-SPAM-Trigger-Words.aspx
+I pulled the spam triggers from this [HubSpot blog post]( http://blog.hubspot.com/blog/tabid/6307/bid/30684/The-Ultimate-List-of-Email-SPAM-Trigger-Words.aspx).

 **Usage**